ayush-m531/edge-split-controller/README.md

 ## What is real and what is not

-**Real:** the layer split across two OS processes; the quantization; the bit packing; the byte count on the socket; the TCP transfer; the cloud unpacking and resuming from the received split index; the memory ceilings, derived from parameter counts; the quality table, from 300 WikiText passages.
+**Real:** the layer split across two OS processes; the quantization; the bit packing; the payload byte count on the socket (JSON header not counted); the TCP transfer; the cloud unpacking and resuming from the received split index; the memory ceilings, derived from parameter counts; the quality table, from 300 WikiText passages.